Science at UM [S04-ep22]: The Migration Routes of Seabirds

-From November to March, they gather at dawn in the Scamandre reed beds to watch the cranes take flight from their roosts and head for their feeding grounds.
-They have barely four months before these famous migratory birds, increasingly numerous in the Camargue during winter, return to Northern Europe to breed.
-They are undoubtedly the same birds that, from April onwards, wander around with their noses in the air, hoping to catch a glimpse of that little black flash that signals the return of the swallows.
+From dawn each day, between November and March, they gather in the reed beds of the Scamandre River for a chance to watch the cranes take flight as they leave their roost and head for their feeding grounds.
+A mere four months remain before these famous migratory birds—whose numbers are growing as they spend the winter in the Camargue—return to Northern Europe to breed.
+These are undoubtedly the same people who, starting in April, stroll about with their noses in the air, hoping to catch that little black flash that signals the return of the swallows.

-Summer teals, purple herons, lesser kestrels—migratory birds hold a certain fascination for us that can easily be attributed to the mysteries and ever-renewed magic of their eternal returns.
+Green-winged teals, purple herons, lesser kestrels—migratory birds hold a certain fascination for us, one that can easily be attributed to the mysteries and ever-renewed magic of their eternal returns.
 While the migratory routes of land and coastal birds have long been relatively well known to researchers and naturalists, the same cannot be said for seabirds and their great intercontinental odysseys.

-However, it is high time that our conservation policies took a greater interest in the fate of these great migratory species, which are often classified as endangered.
-To provide a framework for international cooperation, researchers have mapped and identified six marine migration routes across the world's oceans.
-Marie-Morgane Rouyer participated in this unprecedented inter-species study.
-We already welcomed her two years ago when she returned from COP 15 on biodiversity, and she is now continuing her thesis at Cefe, the Center for Functional and Evolutionary Ecology.
+It is high time, however, that our conservation policies paid greater attention to the fate of these great migratory birds, many of which are classified as endangered species.
+To provide a framework for international cooperation, researchers have mapped and identified six marine migration routes across the world’s oceans.
+This groundbreaking cross-species study included the participation of Marie-Morgane Rouyer.
+We had already interviewed her two years ago upon her return from COP 15 on biodiversity; she is now continuing her thesis at CEFE, the Center for Functional and Evolutionary Ecology.
 A study published in Global Ecology and Biogeography.

-Finally, our last-minute guest is Leonardo Zezza, vice president in charge of social affairs and public health at the Montpellier Pharmacy Students' Association.
-He introduces us to the Colon Tour, which will be stopping tomorrow between 10 a.m. and 4 p.m. on the Pharmacy campus.
+Finally, our last-minute guest is Leonardo Zezza, vice president for social affairs and public health at the Montpellier Pharmacy Students’ Association.
+He’ll be introducing the “Côlon Tour,” which will be stopping by the Pharmacy campus tomorrow between 10 a.m. and 4 p.m.

 Read:

-- The study: Global Marine Flyways Identified for Long-Distance Migrating Seabirds From Tracking Data, February 16, 2025.
+- The study: " Global Marine Flyways Identified for Long-Distance Migrating Seabirds Using Tracking Data," February 16, 2025.

 Listen: